Grade Level: 9 (9-10)

 Worksheet: As students run their simulations, have them complete the Curb the Epidemic Worksheet to record their data and answer questions, including an extra credit run.
 Review their answers to gauge their mastery of the subject matter.

-Analytical Discussion: Ask students to share the strategies they used to choose which two individuals to vaccinate to best meet the challenge (the fewest infected nodes in order to minimize the epidemic).
+Analytical Discussion: Ask students to share the strategies they used to best meet the challenge (the fewest infected nodes in order to minimize the epidemic).
 As time permits, have them re-run the activity, making improvements to their approach using successful strategies learned from other students and the class discussion, or applying the lessons learned to the extra credit challenge to maximize the epidemic.